abranch6364/org/plant_care/README.md

 ### pH
 6.1 to 6.5.
 However a little outside this range is okay.

+### Pot/Repotting
+Rarely requires repotting. new pot should be no more than 2 inches larger.
+Only move if roots begin to block drainagle holes or plant lifts the soil.

 ### Water
 Allow 1 inch to dry out before watering.
 Tolerates a little dry better than very wet.